Visit part of push for greater trade access for kiwifruit and onion industries

 New Zealand onions also face a 30 per cent tariff in India and a fumigation requirement that, according to NZ Onions, isn’t conducive to providing a high-quality product.

-Kuperus said producers are taking a long-term view of trade with Indian, anticipating it will take at least five years to gain greater access.
+Kuperus said producers are taking a long-term view of trade with India, anticipating it will take at least five years to gain greater access.

 “We are trying to fall in behind the government to invest in relationships and not shy away from the challenge,” he said.

-New Zealand’s Prime Minister, Christopher Luxon had previously promised he would have a deal signed by the end of his first term in power, but more extensive trade talks have remained elusive, with dairy remaining a major stumbling block to a free trade agreement, according to Farmers Weekly.
+New Zealand’s Prime Minister, Christopher Luxon had previously promised he would have a deal signed by the end of his first term in power, but more extensive trade talks have remained elusive, with dairy remaining a major stumbling block to a free trade agreement, the report said.

-It is yet to be confirmed whether minister of trade, Todd McClay will accompany the delegation on the visit to India.
+It is yet to be confirmed whether trade minister Todd McClay will accompany the delegation.